Too Good For Violence

 Too Good for Drugs

-Too Good for Drugs is a school-based prevention program designed to reduce risk factors and enhance protective factors related to alcohol, tobacco and other drug (ATOD) use among students.
+Too Good for Drugs is an evidence-based prevention program designed to reduce risk factors and enhance protective factors related to alcohol, tobacco and other drug (ATOD) use among students K-12.

-Designed specifically for youth, 12-19, who are experiencing mild to moderate problems associated with alcohol or other drug use, the Teen Intervene Program provides education, support, and guidance for teens and their parents.
+Teen Intervene is designed specifically for high school students, who are experiencing mild to moderate problems associated with alcohol or other drug use.
+The Teen Intervene Program provides education, support, and guidance for teens.
 Through this brief intervention, youth work one-to-one with a prevention specialist in identifying and changing their choices and behaviors.
+Teen Intervene consists of 2-3, one-on-one sessions with a Prevention Specialist.
+Parents may be invited to join the last session to address issues as a family.